larijek/wildbeast/README.md

 # Wildbeast
-Projeto desenvolvido no curso de CSS Grid na Origamid
+Project developed in the CSS Grid course at Origamid

 <br>
 <h2>📷 Demonstration</h2>